skale-me/skale/README.md

 can check the status of the cluster using the `skale status` command, and stop it using `skale stop`.

-To go on further details, please refer to skale-engine [documentation](https://github.com/skale-me/skale-engine/blob/master/doc/skale-API.md) and [skale examples](https://github.com/skale-me/skale-examples)
+To go on further details, please refer to [documentation](https://skale-me.github.io/skale-engine/) and [skale examples](https://github.com/skale-me/skale-examples)

 ## Deploying an application